 Easy to say, hard to do.

-Please be aware that LDL formation is much higher in those who have hypertension, high blood pressure, coronary heart disease, atherosclerosis, heart attacks, angina, strokes/TIAs, etc. Yes, no matter what other co-factors and risk factors are present, those who exhibit the typical stress profile have higher LDLs.
+Please be aware that LDL (low-density lipoproteins — the ‘bad’ cholesterol) formation is much higher in those who have (or have had) hypertension, high blood pressure, coronary heart disease, atherosclerosis, heart attacks, angina, strokes/TIAs, etc. Yes, no matter what other co-factors and risk factors are present, those who exhibit the typical stress profile have higher LDLs.
 That’s because both excessive stress and the mismanagement of stress creates them (bad cholesterol) in your body, even if you have a LOW cholesterol diet!

 So, try your best to get with a new program — one that is positive, constructive, optimistic, life-affriming, hopeful, realistic, contributing and giving.